-Ed regularly speaks as a panelist on issues of estate and trust litigation and elder financial abuse.
+Ed is a Fellow of the American College of Trust and Estate Counsel and former Chair of the Trust and Estates Section of the California State Bar (TEXCOM).
+He has extensive speaking experience on issues of estate and trust litigation and elder financial abuse with various organizations throughout the state.
 Ed has participated as a panelist for continuing legal education programs in CEB, including the following courses:

 - Durable Powers of Attorney